MithrilJS/mithril.js/docs/request.md

 })
 ```

-There are a few difference between this example and the one before.
+There are a few differences between this example and the one before.
 Here, `Data.todos.list` is `null` at the beginning.
 Also, there's an extra field `error` for holding an error message, and the view of the `Todos` component was modified to displays an error message if one exists, or display a loading icon if `Data.todos.list` is not an array.

 ---